iozsaygi/iozsaygi.github.io/_posts/2023-11-26-workaround-for-using-layer-masks-in-the-custom-editor-window.md

 We took a risk; we used the internal Unity API, but somehow it got the job done.
 I am sure there are better ways to handle this, specifically by not using internal Unity APIs.

+### Resources
+[Here's](https://discussions.unity.com/t/how-to-create-layermask-field-in-a-custom-editorwindow/13356) the Unity discussion thread related to this blog.

+### Conclusion
 I am still trying to figure out why and how we need to use this type of workaround to make layer masks actually work in custom editor windows.
+I strongly believe that this is a bad practice that we should not be using.
+Writing a blog post about something that is bad practice might sound strange, but I also wanted to keep track of risky features.
+I will be looking into ways to handle this without using the internal Unity API, but until then, this gets the job done with a simple two-line change.

+Thank you for reading out and exploring a risky feature with me!